simPod/GrafanaJsonDatasource/README.md

   "payloads": [{ // Configuration parameters of the payload.
     "label": "Namespace", // The label of the payload.
 If the value is empty, use the value as the label.
     "name": "namespace", // The name of the payload.
 If the value is empty, use the name as the label.
     "type": "select", // If the value is select, the UI of the payload is a radio box.
-If the value is multi-select, the UI of the payload is a multi selection box; if the value is input, the UI of the payload is an input box.
+If the value is multi-select, the UI of the payload is a multi selection box; if the value is input, the UI of the payload is an input box; if the value is textarea, the UI of the payload is a multiline input box.
+The default is input.
     "placeholder": "Please select namespace", // Input box / selection box prompt information.
     "reloadMetric": true, // Whether to overload the metrics API after modifying the value of the payload.
+    "width": 10, // Set the input / selection box width to a multiple of 8px.
     "options": [{ // If the payload type is select / multi-select, the list is the configuration of the option list.
       "label": "acs_mongodb", // The label of the payload select option.
       "value": "acs_mongodb", // The label of the payload value.